Fe-Lit/VISCA-Chataigne-module/README.md

 # VISCA-Chataigne-module
-This Repo is aimed at creating a Chataigne Module to controll PTZ Cameras via VISCA protocoll.
+This Repo is aimed at creating a Chataigne Module to controll PTZ Cameras via Sony VISCA protocoll.

-But no work is done so far.
+## Work done so far:
+- Basic module.json with most used Values
+- Created Icon
+- Started programming the locic for VISCA.js.
+Have to learn js awhile...

 More info about Chataigne : https://benjamin.kuperberg.fr/chataigne